MorganCThomas/MolScore/README.md

 # MolScore
-Standardizated and automated scoring of molecules, for use in deep generative models.
+A framework for standardized and automated scoring of molecules, for use in deep generative models.

-comming soon ...
+Coming soon ...
+(12/12/20)